 Question: The Maker CDP (Collateralized Debt Position) smart contract runs natively on Ethereum.
 As a result, only ERC-20 compatible assets are available on the platform, So do you have plans to change that and allow use of other kinds of tokens?

 Dai is blockchain agnostic, and interoperability is fundamental.
-Right now there is for example WBTC accepted as collateral.
-In the ideal future also real word assets will be accepted as collaterals
+Right now, for example, WBTC is accepted as collateral.
+In the ideal future, real world assets will also be accepted as collateral.

 Awesome Gustav and Maria 👏